SAP/ai-sdk-java/README.md

 * Regular service binding in SAP BTP Cloud Foundry (resulting in `VCAP_SERVICES` env var entry).
 * Set an environment variable explicitly: `AICORE_SERVICE_KEY`
 * Define and use a _Destination_ in _BTP Destination Service_.
+* (For CAP applications) use the [hybrid testing](https://cap.cloud.sap/docs/advanced/hybrid-testing#services-on-cloud-foundry) approach _(not recommended for production)_.
+  * For example: `cds bind --to aicore --exec mvn spring-boot:run`
-* Leveraging `"user-provided"` service binding (currently not recommended).
+* Leveraging `"user-provided"` service binding _(not recommended for production)_.
-* Define and use a custom `ServiceBinding` or `ServiceBindingAccessor` declaration in application (not recommended).
+* Define and use a custom `ServiceBinding` or `ServiceBindingAccessor` declaration in application _(not recommended for production)_.

 ### Regular service binding in SAP BTP Cloud Foundry

-* In the _SAP BTP Cockpit_ navigate to the target application.
-  Go to _Service Bindings_ and click _Bind Service_.
-  In the wizard create or bind an existing service instance of type `aicore`.
+* Bind an existing service instance of type `aicore` to your application.
-* (Or) use `manifest.yaml` to add the service binding declaratively.
-* (Or) use the CF CLI to add the service binding via command line.
+  [With SAP BTP multiple options are available](https://help.sap.com/docs/btp/sap-business-technology-platform/binding-service-instances-to-applications): using the web interface, the CLI, MTA or manifest.

 <details><summary>After application restart, there should be an "aicore" entry in environment variable <code>VCAP_SERVICES</code>.</summary>